 Kenya Coast & Safari

-Price: $7,495 per person.
-A deposit of $1,000 is due upon registration and the balance can be paid off in monthly or bulk installments.
+Price: $7,895 per person, double occupancy.
+A deposit of $500 is due upon registration and the balance can be paid off in monthly or bulk installments.

-Includes: In-country transport including the domestic flight to Diana, lodging, activities, guides, national park fees, meals as listed, and donations to our local partner conservation organizations.
+Includes: In-country transport including the domestic flight to Diani, lodging, activities, guides, national park fees, meals as listed, and donations to our local partner conservation organizations.

-Excludes: Airfare to Kenya, meals not listed on the itinerary, personal items, and tips for the guides.
+Excludes: Airfare to Nairobi, meals not listed on the itinerary, drinks other than water, personal items, and tips for the guides.

 Notes: